-The above factual data and attached papers clearly illustrate where the difficulties lie and suggest some obvious indicated solutions.
+The above factual data and attached papers clearly illustrate where the difficura-

 The program cannot be successfully carried out, unless these problems are resolved.
 In the initial Housing Conference last November the City called on private enterprise to assist in a large measure in this program.
 While initial efforts have succeeded in producing the 7, 264 units in sight listed above, there is little reason to assume an optimistic attitude toward future efforts.
 At this time combinations of Federal policies, zoning problems, land costs, code requirements and general uncertainty pertaining to the program have severely curtailed future prospects.
 Many developers and builders who have attempted to participate in the program are confronted with insurmountable obstacles and are withdrawing.